recyclarr/recyclarr/CONTRIBUTING.md

 ## Conventional Commits

-This project uses and enforces a variation of [Conventional Commits][commits].
-The below official commit types are used:
+This project uses and enforces [Conventional Commits][commits].
+The below official commit types are

-Official:
+used:

 - `build`: Update project files, settings, etc.
 - `chore`: Anything not code related or that falls into other categories.